 They were not called silent until talkies came along -- they were called movies, motion pictures, flicks, photoplays (and, okay, sometimes "silent drama").
 People nowadays usually think of silent films being accompanied by a solo pianist or organist, but in the teens and twenties, deluxe houses would have had an orchestra (although often a rather small one).
 In many ways, the silent film era was the golden age of film music, since the music was presented live and did not have to compete with dialog or sound effects.
 In those days, it was "foreground music," not "background music."
 Talkies were not a good development for film music.

 Were silent films always presented with music?

 The idea that early films were not always accompanied by music is supported by the fact that almost no photoplay music was published before 1913 (films having been shown since the mid 1890s), implying that there may not have been a demand in the early years.
-Starting around 1913, specific books of music appear, first for keyboard solo and soon thereafter for small orchestras.
+Starting around 1913, specific books of music appear, first for keyboard solo and soon thereafter for orchestras.

 How is a silent film score put together?